 - Elevation.
 This isn’t applicable to the serratus anterior.

-Sometimes nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin (Bufferin) or ibuprofen (Motrin IB or Advil) can be helpful in reducing swelling and easing pain.
+Sometimes nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin (Bufferin) or ibuprofen (Motrin IB or Advil) can help reduce swelling and easing pain.
 Check with your doctor to make sure these types of medications are safe for you.

 If at-home treatments don’t work, talk with your doctor.
 Depending on the extent of your injuries and what your doctor finds during the examination, they may prescribe: